open-pioneer/trails-openlayers-base-packages/src/packages/basemap-switcher/README.md

 ## Accessibility

 The package provides only a `HTMLSelectElement`.
-To be compliant with a11y guidelines (screen reader compatibility), wrap the `BasemapSwitcher` into a Chakra UI `FormControl` and set the `FormLabel` to a custom label.
+To be compliant with a11y guidelines (screen reader compatibility), a label must be added to the basemap switcher.
+Therefore, use one of the following attempts:

+-   Wrap the `BasemapSwitcher` into a Chakra UI `FormControl` and set the `FormLabel` to a custom label.
+-   Use the `aria-labelledby` property of the `BasemapSwitcher` to specify that an anywhere defined label is used as the basemap switcher's label.
+-   Use the `aria-label` property of the `BasemapSwitcher` to set an label for the screen reader that is not shown in the UI.

 Example: